industrial-edge/rest-api-mass-device-onboarding/docs/Installation.md

 # Mass Edge Device onboarding

-This documentation shows how to use provided application that can automaticaly onboard edge devices to IEM over public API.
+This documentation shows how to use provided application that can automatically onboard edge devices to IEM over public API.

 - [Mass Edge Device onboarding](#mass-edge-device-onboarding)
   - [Installation steps](#installation-steps)